 What Are Premium WordPress Plugins?

-Premium plugins are paid version of WordPress plugins that come with additional features, priority support, documentation, and regular updates.
+Premium plugins are paid versions of WordPress plugins with additional features, priority support, documentation, and regular updates.

-You can learn more about WordPress plugins by reading our beginner’s guide on what are WordPress plugins and how do they work.
+You can learn more about WordPress plugins by reading our beginner’s guide on WordPress plugins and how they work.

-Often beginners wonder how does WordPress make money if the plugins are free.
+Often, beginners wonder how WordPress makes money if the plugins are free.
 Well, WordPress does not own all these plugins.

-Since WordPress is open-source, majority of these free plugins are written by third-party developers who want to give back to the WordPress community and build a brand for themselves, so they can get more client-work.
+Since WordPress is open-source, the majority of these free plugins are written by third-party developers and companies.
+These businesses and individuals want to give back to the WordPress community and build a business.

 As you can imagine, all these things take a lot of time and resources.
-Plugin authors are often unable to give free plugins proper attention as they grow and get a larger user base.
+Plugin authors often cannot give free plugins proper attention as they grow and get a larger user base.